Ernie Kovacs: Tax evasion

-Some of the issues regarding Kovacs' tax problems were still unresolved years after his death.
+Some of the issues regarding Kovacs's tax problems were still unresolved years after his death.
 Kovacs had purchased two insurance policies in 1951; his mother was named as the primary beneficiary of them.
 The IRS placed a lien against them both for their cash value in 1961.
 To stop the actions being taken against her, Mary Kovacs had to go to Federal court.
 The court's early 1966 ruling resolved the issue, with the last sentence of the document reading: "Prima facie, it looks as if, within the limits of discretion permitted the government by the relevant statutes, an injustice is being done to Mary Kovacs."

-Adams, who married and divorced twice after Kovacs' death, refused help from celebrity friends who planned a benefit for the purpose.
+Adams, who married and divorced twice after Kovacs's death, refused help from celebrity friends who planned a benefit for the purpose.
 "I can take care of my own children," she said, and resolved to accept offers only from those who wanted to hire her for her talents.
 Adams eventually paid all of Kovacs's debts.
 (Note: At the time of his death.
 Kovacs was an estimated $500,000 in debt (equivalent to over $4.5 million in 2021 dollars).)

 Lost and surviving work

 Most of Kovacs's early television work was performed live: some kinescopes have survived.
 Some videotapes of his ABC specials were preserved; others, such as his quirky game show, Take a Good Look, were available mostly in short segments until recently, with the release of some complete, videotaped episodes.
 After Kovacs's death, Adams discovered not only that her husband owed ABC a great deal of money, but that some networks were systematically erasing and reusing tapes of Kovacs's shows or disposing of the kinescopes and videotapes.
-She succeeded in purchasing the rights to surviving footage with the proceeds from Kovacs' insurance policy and her own earnings after Kovacs' IRS debts were paid.
+She succeeded in purchasing the rights to surviving footage with the proceeds from Kovacs's insurance policy and her own earnings after Kovacs's IRS debts were paid.
 In March 1996, Adams detailed her experiences before the National Film Preservation Board.